ethereum/consensus-specs/specs/crux/design.md

 ### Preset

 #### Max operations per block
 The number of `Delegations` that can be included per block.
-This works as a churn which is independent of the exit queue churn and `MAX_VOLUNTARY_EXITS`
+This works as a churn which is independent of the exit queue churn and `MAX_VOLUNTARY_EXITS`.

 | Name | Value |
 | - | - |